Friday, September 28, 2007

 Monday, September 24, 2007

-Check your laptop at the door, si vous ples!
+Check your smart phone and table at the door, s'il vous ples!

 Most of the diners were couples.
-There was only one other solo diner, a young woman, most likely a visitor from Asia.
+There was only one other solo diner, a young woman.

-If you are at a Starbucks or a St. Hubert, go ahead.
+If you're at Starbucks or St. Hubert, go ahead.

 No shoes, no shirt, no service!
 No outside food!
 No cigars or cigarettes!
-No Blackberries, cell phones or laptops!
+No smartphones, tablets or laptops!
 No flash photography!
 No baseball caps!
 No screaming children!

 Let's hope not.